We work with parents and carers of young people in two ways; our Parenting Teenagers Project and our Parent-Teen Brief Therapy Service.

-The Open Door Parenting Teenagers Project is currently a London wide service.
+The Open Door Parenting Teenagers Project is currently a Haringey service.
 We accept referrals from parents themselves and from professionals.
-We offer appointments in Crouch End, Tottenham and a number of community based settings around Haringey.
+We offer appointments in Crouch End and Tottenham.
 The service offers daytime and evening appointments but please note that there is likely to be a longer wait for evening appointments.

 All parents are invited to assist us gather information and data about the problems they are experiencing by completing questionnaires.
 This information has been invaluable in helping us to develop the service during the past 14 years.
 We have been able to demonstrate that parents attending the PTP report statistically significant improvements and changes in their feelings and they feel more able to function as parents.

 When a young person is 12 –14 years old, and their parent contacts us, we may suggest that the young person and parent/s come together for the first of six appointments.
 This usually helps the younger teenager to gain confidence and feel able to attend four one-to-one appointments with the therapist.
 The sixth appointment is usually used to meet again with the parent and young person together.